Relationships; lovers, friends, family, are a beautiful part of humanity but sometimes present challenges as we move through our life.

 Types of Relationships

-There seem to be four types of relationships:
+There are four types of relationships:

-Both parties are entirely independent with no reliance on each other for anything, they simply come together when they want to and do what they want to do.
-An example of this kind of relationship is two friends who rarely see each other, but when they do they have a great time.
+Both parties are entirely independent with no reliance on each other for anything, they come together when they want to and do what they want to do.
+An example of this kind of relationship is two friends who rarely see each other, but when they do, they have a great time.

 They don’t need each other physically, emotionally or spiritually in any way, they simply choose to spend time together as and when they desire.
-These relationships can be fun and easy going, and some believe these relationships to be the epitome of healthy.
+These relationships can be fun and easy-going, and some believe these relationships to be the epitome of healthy.
 However, they can also lack the feeling of deep connection and understanding which we humans appear to need.

-My Addiction to Codependency
+Addiction to Co-dependency

 What to Ask Yourself About Your Relationships

 So, what do you do if you’re experiencing ick in your relationships?
 First, look at them, where does this relationship fit into the four categories?
-Here are some questions to ask yourself depending on each category:
+Here are some questions to ask yourself depending on each type:

 If this is a long term relationship, are you both comfortable with the level of dependence?
 Do you have agreements in place as to what you need/want/expect from each other?
 If they’re caring for you, how might you acknowledge their commitment and love?
 What CAN you do for them, no matter how small?
 If you’re the carer, what do you need to feel nourished and whole?
 Are your needs being met?

 Have you got a history of being part of co-dependent relationships?
 Are your current relationships co-dependent?
-If you’re in the “feeling great” part of this relationship, what might you be able to do to move it from co-dependence to inter-dependence?
+If you’re in the ‘feeling great’ part of this relationship, what might you be able to do to move it from co-dependence to inter-dependence?

 Where in the relationship are things out of balance?
 Who’s giving more and who’s receiving more?
 Are you able to adjust this balance?